open-tale/open-tale.github.io/_docs/03-roll-system.md

 ## 3.4.
 Expected scores

-Let's define the *expected score* of an attribute level as the integer approximation of the average score if we roll dice many many times.
+Let's define the *expected minimum score* of an attribute level as the integer approximation of minimum score that we should expect 50% of the times we roll for that attribute.
+For instance, if the expected minimum score of an attribute at a certain level is 7, then for 50% of the rolls we will get at least a 7.

 The table below shows the expected scores (*without* ⇒ *with* Heroism) for each attribute level and roll modifier.